The world’s richest gangsters and their net worth.

 American former heroin dealer Frank Lucas operated in Harlem in the late 1960s and early 1970s.
 What made him one of the most successful drug dealers of all time is that he had a habit of cutting out middlemen and purchasing heroin directly from his own source in the Golden Triangle.
 His life sparked so much interest that Universal Pictures eventually made a film about it starring Denzel Washington.
 The movie was fittingly named American Gangster, and it received mostly positive feedback after its release.

-Down to the matter at hand, Frank Lucas had estimated assets of around $52 million, which is enormous even for today’s standards.
+Down to the matter at hand, the net worth of Frank Lucas is estimated at around $52 million, which is enormous even for today’s standards.
 However, compared to the kingpins that follow up on our list, he looks more like a rookie.

 Even though he’s not the most notorious gangster in the world, or maybe not even a gangster in the true sense of the word, Joseph Kennedy Sr. was surrounded by conspiracies.
 Some of these rumors suggest that he tipped off voters, others indicate that he employed gangsters to scare off politicians, while other sources claim that he rigged elections.

 Most importantly, however, is that he allegedly became a bootlegger affiliated with the New York and Chicago underworlds.
 That’s probably how he managed to earn a net worth of $300 million in his prime.
 It’s worth noting that several mobsters bragged about working with Kennedy Sr, including Frank Costello.
 While modern-day scholars dispute the claims, some still believe that Joseph Kennedy Sr was a gangster in his own right.